r3code/SiteReliabilityEngineering/README.md

 <h3>Triangle of Success - R.A.S.</h3>

-**Reliability** - % of time that the system functions properly for the user.
+1. **Reliability** - percentage of time that the system functions properly for the user.
-**Availability** - % of time that the system is up and running.
+2. **Availability** - percetage of time that the system is up and running.
-**Scalability** - # of users that the system can serve reliably.
+3. **Scalability** - number of users that the system can serve reliably.

+- Availability is:
-- Availability is non-linearly related to customer happiness.
+  - non-linearly related to customer happiness.
-- Availability is inversely proportional to the ability to push out new features.
+  - inversely proportional to the ability to push out new features.
 - Reliability can be increased by decreasing the dev release cycle, increasing testing, and more manual analysis.

-**Never Want 100%** - The marginal cost to make an already reliable system more reliable often times exceeds the value of delivering this to the customers.
+**Never Want 100%**
+The marginal cost to make an already reliable system more reliable often times exceeds the value of delivering this to the customers.

 Marginal cost in this case is how much it would cost (engineer time, compute cost, etc.) to make a proposed change.
 Value to customers in this case could be thought of the probability that new customers use the service due to proposed change and/or the probability of risk that you will lose a customer.